 Power of attorney and application granted by the legal representative of the Multinational Company Headquarters (SEM) and by the foreign personnel to be hired.

-Three (3) passport-size photographs of the permit applicant (originals, not photocopies).
+Three (3) passport-size photographs of the permit applicant.

 Copy of the applicant's passport (certified by a Panamanian notary or responsible authority; a copy of the entire passport is required).